 Getting around Macedon and Mt Macedon during autumn

-There are transport and parking restrictions in place from 9am-5pm on weekends and public holidays between Saturday 27 March to Monday 26 April.
+There are transport and parking restrictions in place from 9am-5pm on weekends and public holidays in autumn.

 Please familiarise yourself with the information below prior to travel and if you have any questions, email firstname.lastname@example.org or call our Visitor Information Centres on 1800 244 711.

-Planning a visit on weekends or public holidays during Saturday 27 March and Monday 26 April?
+Planning a visit on weekends or public holidays between Saturday 1 April and Sunday 30 April?

 Visitor car parking will be available a short walk from Macedon’s Honour Avenue (off Mount Macedon Road), on land to the rear of the Church of the Resurrection.
 Please follow advice from traffic controllers and volunteer guides that will be onsite to assist.

 A $5 donation for parking (cash payments only) will be collected by members of the Anglican Parish of Gisborne and the proceeds used to support local charitable and community programs in the Macedon Ranges.
 Please note parking is at owners’ risk.

 Accessibility parking is available at Centennial Park, providing your car displays the appropriate sticker.
 In this instance, please ask the Traffic Controllers to allow you access into this car park (entrance located where the mobile Visitor Information Centre booth is located).

 Alternatively, Tony Clarke Reserve is available for parking throughout the Autumn Festival, accessed via Turritable Road.

 Coach parking is available in Tony Clarke Recreation Reserve.

 For more information read – Autumn Garden Trail – bus stops – turn around point – bus parking.